Monitoring the safety of sunbeds and tanning booths

 You’re more at risk of skin cancer the more often you use sunbeds, and the younger you start using them.
 Your skin will also age more quickly.

 If in doubt, sunbed operators should ask to see evidence of age.
-Acceptable forms of identification are a passport, driver’s licence or a Hospitality New Zealand ID.
+Acceptable forms of identification are a passport, driver’s licence or a Kiwi Access Card.

 Sunbed or tanning booth operators should consider: